 I want to study for a PhD with you specifically.
 What should I do?

 Firstly you need to be sure that I am the right person to supervise your PhD.
 There are many talented academics within the School working on a diverse range of topics.
 My work focuses very broadly on distributed systems topics.
 Recently I have been engaged with research involving cloud computing, multi-cloud brokerage, workflow, monitoring, linked data, and web services choreography.
-In order to get a flavour for the sort of research I work on please take a look at some of my latest publications and take a look at my research group’s Web pages.
+In order to get a flavour for the sort of research I work on please take a look at some of my latest publications.

 Do you have any funding?

 I typically have no personal funds for PhD students, when I do I will advertise them.
 The School of Computer Science usually advertises PhD scholarships twice a year.
-These scholarships are very competitive so you will need to have a strong academic background (demonstrated by previous degrees, experience, maybe even publications) in order to stand a chance.
-Part funded scholarships (e.g., the School only pays the fees) can also be considered.
+These scholarships are very competitive so you will need to have a strong academic background (demonstrated by previous degrees, experience, maybe even publications) to be considered.
+Part-funded scholarships (e.g., the School only pays the fees) are also an option.
 If you are from outside the EU, note that it will be difficult for me to fund you.
-So please take the initiative and start investigating sources of funding by yourself.
+So please take the initiative and start investigating sources of funding for yourself.

 What should I work on?

-In order to apply you will need to agree a research topic with me.
+To apply, you will need to agree on a research topic with me.
 Therefore, before you contact me think about particular problems that you would like to work on, and some potential solutions to these problems.
 I will be far more impressed if you contact me with a draft research proposal, or at least by saying “I want to examine this problem…” rather than “I want to do a PhD – what should it be about?”
-I will ignore the latter (thanks to Tristan Henderson).

 What should I include in my email to you?

 Please include an overview of your proposed research topic (see above).
 It is also useful if you can demonstrate that you are capable of conducting research.
 So along with your research proposal please include your CV, links to previous papers (if you have any) and projects you have worked on, e.g., code repositories (GitHub etc.).
-In addition mention you have read these FAQs!
+In addition, please mention that you have read these FAQs!

 How do I apply?

-Once you have agreed a topic with me you will need to write a research proposal, which provides a description of the problem you want to work on, possible (rough) solutions and a brief breakdown of potential tasks along with a timeline.
+Once you have agreed on a topic with me you will need to write a research proposal, which describes the problem you want to work on, possible (rough) solutions and a brief breakdown of potential tasks along with a timeline.
 You should mention on your application form that you want me to supervise your research.

 What do you expect of me if I come to St Andrews

 I typically run a standup or status meeting once a week with students and postdoc(s) – in these meetings everyone reports on what they have worked on last week and what they will work on this week.
 Longer, more detailed meetings to discuss research are then organised on-demand.
-Typically I meet my students for on-demand meetings every one to two weeks.
-I expect my students to publish research papers in leading systems conferences and workshops.
-Typically I will help write the papers in tandem with the student.
+Typically, I meet my students for on-demand meetings every one to two weeks.
+I expect my students to collaboratively publish research papers in leading systems conferences and workshops.

 I want to join your research group as a visiting researcher, is this possible?

-Yes this is possible and I am happy to accept visitors in order to work with my group.
+Yes, this is possible and I am happy to accept visitors to work with my group.
 I typically don’t have funds to support your visit but visitors are a great way of fostering collaboration.
-If you would like to come to St Andrews as a Visiting Researcher please have a think about potential research topics, which we can work on together.
+If you would like to come to St Andrews as a Visiting Researcher please think about potential research topics, which we can work on together.

 Do you have any postdoctoral positions available?